powelli13/monopoly/design_thoughts.md

 An invoice can also be used to represent players paying taxes if they land on that square.

+## Offer
+An offer is created when one player asks another player to buy or sell a deed.
+Offers can be made by players in between dice roles.

 ## Banker
 The banker is used to determine the finite number of upgrade tokens, house and hotel tokens, that are available for purchase in the inventory.